crdevio/ClipboardPlusPlus/README.txt

+IF YOU MODIFY IT OR PUBLISH IT FOR YOUR OWN, DON'T FORGET TO GIVE ME CREDIT (as this is a MIT License)

 === Version Française ===

 Clipboard++ est un micro-projet que j'ai réalisé en un week-end dans le but d'apprendre Qt.
 Il est très simple et est contitué d'une seule feunêtre.